The Importance of Portfolio Diversification

 Nearly every product available to investors will have it's own risk and return profile.
-If an investor holds only one of those products, the entirety of their portfolio is subject to the pros and cons of that one particular investment.
-This can be considered a feast or famine type of investing that can wreak havoc on one's emotional well-being, which is not a good recipe for investor success or health.
+If an investor holds only one type of investment, the entirety of their portfolio is subject to the pros and cons of that one particular investment.
+This can be considered a feast or famine type of investment strategy that can wreak havoc on one's emotional well-being, which is not a good recipe for investor success or health.
 This is where diversification can come to the rescue (think superhero cape and all!).

 When blending a mix of investments that don't act the same in every economic environment (we call these non-correlated investments), both the price and emotional ride for an investor will become more tolerable.
-To demonstrate, let's look at the 20-year investment behavior of 2 very common holdings: U.S. stocks and 10-year U.S. Treasury notes/bonds.
+To demonstrate, let's look at the 20-year investment behavior of 2 very common holdings that have differing characteristics: U.S. stocks and 10-year U.S. Treasury notes/bonds.

 Now let's look and see what happens when also chart a 3rd portfolio that combines both U.S. stocks and 10-year Treasuries (in a 50/50 split) over the same 20-year period.

-The combined portfolio grew from a $10k starting point to $42,509 after 20 years, generating a 7.50% annualized return.
-During this time, returns fluctuated an average of 7.56% (the standard deviation) above or below that return in any given year.
-This means that the blended portfolio earned nearly all of the gains of U.S. stocks over the same 20 years (7.50% versus 7.84%), while experiencing roughly the same relative safety of the 10-year U.S. Treasuries (7.56% standard deviation versus 7.50%).
+The combined portfolio grew from a $10k starting point to $39,095 after 20 years, generating a 7.05% annualized return.
+During this time, returns fluctuated an average of 7.22% (the standard deviation) above or below that return in any given year.
+This means that the blended portfolio earned nearly all of the gains of U.S. stocks over the same 20 years (7.05% versus 7.42%) while actually experiencing an enhanced measure of safety relative to 10-year U.S. Treasuries (7.22% standard deviation versus 7.43%).
 From an investors point of view, this is about as close as you can get to having your cake and eating it too!
 Welcome to the mystical power of portfolio diversification.

 This is a very basic, high-level view of the benefits of diversification within an investment portfolio.
 By combining additional holdings that possess other unique risk/return characteristics (even within each asset class), returns can usually be enhanced even further.
 We will dig into what that might look like in the next post within our series on portfolio investing, which will address how one can properly construct their own diversified portfolio.
 Stay tuned!